 Also known as

 acorns, baby-makers, back wheels, baubles, bum balls, bum or bang buddies, chestnuts, cods, conkers, cream crackers, doodads, figs, globes, goolies, hairy conkers, heirlooms, jingle berries, knackers, Knob nuts, love apples, love nuts, love spuds, marble halls, meaty bites, nads, nobby halls, nuggets, nutmegs, nuts, plums, pounders, rocks.

-Testicular cancer is the most common malignancy in men aged between 15-45 years with just over approximately 2200 new cases a year.
-It is becoming more common in caucasian men.
+Testicular cancer is the most common malignancy in men aged between 15-45 years with around 2300 new cases a year.
+It is becoming more common and is found more often in Caucasian men.

 Recent research has suggested that men who smoke cannabis on a regular basis and develop testicular cancer may end up with a more aggressive type.

 Testosterone is essential to the development of the reproductive organs and other male characteristics such as:

 Without enough testosterone a man may lose his sex drive, suffer from fatigue, depression, hot flushes and osteoporosis (thinning of the bones).
 Keeping fit and avoiding too much fatty fried food, sugar and caffeine all of which can reduce testosterone levels, can keep your testosterone healthy.

 Once you have had an ultrasound scan of your testicles you will be reviewed by a urologist who will be able to interpret the results.
 If testicular cancer is identified or suspected, your doctor will want you to have some further tests to see if there has been any potential spread of the cancer to other parts of the body.

 Sometimes if there is a strong suspicion that testicular cancer is present but no definitive proof, a decision may be made to remove the affected testicle.
 This decision will not be taken lightly but will be in your best interest.